- By: Pedro Candeias

 Functional Range of Motion is very important so your Karateka can train in a much more safer way!
 And with more efficiency…

 Don’t you ever forget to plan flexibility and mobility exercises in your classes!
-Every milimiter you can raise in your students range of motion will help them to prevent injuries…
+Every millimeter you can raise in your students’ range of motion will help them to prevent injuries…

-Explain them that and they will see stretching in a much more positive way… Especially your rigid adult students that abominate and suffer with flexibility and mobility training!!
+Explain them that and they will see stretching in a much more positive way… Especially your rigid adult students that abominate and suffer from flexibility and mobility training!!